DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 usable surface, was comprised of the studios and offices of roughly three hundred people from the cultural and creative sector, as well as some non-profit organizations and the occasional accountant or consultant.
-It was a second &ndash; and sometimes clandestine first — home to painters, musicians, sound engineers, dance teachers, writers, internet startups, graphic designers, project managers, computer coders, communication experts, social enterprises, and filmmakers.
+It was a second &ndash; and sometimes clandestine first &ndash; home to painters, musicians, sound engineers, dance teachers, writers, internet startups, graphic designers, project managers, computer coders, communication experts, social enterprises, and filmmakers.
 On an average